-Through meticulous observation of materials, the work of Felipe de Ávila Franco (Brazil, 1982) follows non-linear methods to examine objects, spaces, and events, assessing the tensions and meanings they embody once taken through the artistic process.
+Through meticulous observation of materials, the artistic research conducted by Felipe de Ávila Franco (Brazil, 1982) follows non-linear methods to examine objects, spaces, and events, assessing the tensions and meanings they embody once taken through the artistic process.

 Through the combination of traditional and experimental sculpture techniques, his work approaches materialities that can translate the industrial dystopia of our current times.
-In order to explore the boundaries between mediums, his process transfers this knowledge to operate through installations, electro-mechanic objects, photography, and video, besides other interventions.
 The artist approaches sculpture as a practice that can materialize temporalities and dimensions to reflect on the encounter between the scales of the human, the nonhuman, and the planet.

 His artistic process addresses art as a tool to awake new perspectives of knowledge, establishing interdisciplinary links between arts, social and natural sciences.
 Throwing a critical look over the environmental emergency, his work evokes art as a mechanism to activate a deeper discussion on the human conflict with itself and over the idea of 'nature' as something external or separate from the human.